-Payee — A person to whom the Temporary Assistance for Needy Families (TANF) benefits are issued if no one in the household qualifies or wants to be a caretaker.
+Payee — A person that the Temporary Assistance for Needy Families (TANF) benefits are issued to if no one in the household qualifies or wants to be a caretaker.
 The payee must be within the required degree of relationship.

-Penalty on Early Withdrawal — A federal income tax deduction for individuals who withdrew money from a time-deposit savings account prior to the certificate maturing and who were charged a penalty for early withdrawal.
+Penalty on Early Withdrawal —A federal income tax deduction for people who withdrew money from a time-deposit savings account before the certificate maturing and who were charged a penalty for early withdrawal.

 Pending Correspondence — Forms or notices that have been generated on a case and are waiting to be processed in batch.
 All system-generated correspondence is sent to pending correspondence, but it can be retrieved and printed locally.
-Once correspondence is printed, whether in batch or locally, the record of the printing is stored in History Correspondence.
+Once correspondence is printed, whether in batch or locally, the record of the printing is stored in History Correspondence functional area.
 See Print Mode.

-Permissible Purpose — A federal requirement that allows staff to legally request a credit report from the Data Broker system only for the purpose of eligibility determination.
-Permissible purpose means the individual whose credit report is requested must be:
+Permissible Purpose — A federal requirement that allows staff to legally request a credit report from the Data Broker system for the sole purpose of determining eligibility.
+Permissible purpose means the person whose credit report is requested must be:

 - an applicant or a certified Temporary Assistance for Needy Families (TANF);